A business process governance framework is essential for creating a healthy and long-lasting Business Process Management (BPM) program.

-For a highly effective and long-lasting Business Process Management (BPM) program, a Business Process Governance (BPG) framework is mandatory.
-This five-part series has highlighted the various steps to establish an BPG framework, including alignment to strategic objectives, establishing a process framework, creating a governance model and managing a support model.
+This five-part series has highlighted the various steps to establish a BPG framework, including alignment to strategic objectives, establishing a process framework, creating a governance model, and managing a support model.
 This final part focuses on sustaining the BPG framework.
-A static process will soon be an obsolete process, so it is critical to have a program that promotes continuous improvement for all processes within an organization.
+A static process will soon be obsolete, so it is critical to have a program that promotes continuous improvement for all processes within an organization.

 Business leaders are continually aware of what is happening in the marketplace and seek opportunities to gain a competitive advantage.
-As new information becomes available, leaders want to be able to react quickly and establish new strategic goals or objectives, or modify existing ones.
-If the right BPG framework is in place, then impacted processes should be quickly identified, so the required changes can be highlighted and implemented.
-The process owner typically treats these changes as higher priority than other requests, as they have a direct connection to a desired business outcome.
+As new information becomes available, leaders want to be able to react quickly and establish new strategic goals or objectives or modify existing ones.

-Continuous improvement is necessary for any strong business process program.
-It actually enables all people within an organization to have a voice about their work, and provides a mechanism to improve the everyday functions of an organization.
-Well-designed and -planned changes increase morale, and produce a culture of awareness and improvement, which leads to higher quality outcomes for the business.
-Processes must have the capability to continue to evolve and remain relevant to satisfy the ever-changing needs of the business.
+Continuous improvement is necessary for any substantial business process program.
+It enables all people within an organization to have a voice about their work and provides a mechanism to improve the everyday functions of an organization.
+Well-designed and -planned changes increase morale and produce a culture of awareness and improvement, which leads to higher quality outcomes for the business.
+Processes must continue to evolve and remain relevant to satisfy the company's ever-changing needs.
 It is a mandatory element of BPG, which supports a successful BPM program.

-This ends the series of BPG implementation.
-Everyone at Navvia is confident that it has provided a good starting point for any organization that wants to enhance its BPM functionality by implementing a strong BPG model.
+This post ends the series of BPG implementation articles.
+Everyone at Navvia is confident that it has provided a good starting point for any organization that wants to enhance its BPM functionality by implementing a robust BPG model.